MiaoMiao-Harem/MultiplayerMenuSystem-Tutorial/README.md

 ### 2. Migrate Plugin

-- Clone Repository
+1. Clone the repository
     ```shell
     git clone https://github.com/Spr-Aachen/Unreal-MultiplayerMenuSystem.git
     ```

-- Enter the directory, copy the 'Plugins' folder
+2. Navigate to the 'Plugins' folder inside directory, copy the 'MultiplayerSessions' folder

-- Nevigate to the your target project directory, paste the 'Plugins' folder
+3. Navigate to your target project's directory, paste the 'Plugins' folder

 ### 3. Build Project

-- Launch .uproject file, if asking you whether to rebuild missing modules then click "Yes"
+1. Launch the .uproject file, if asking you whether to rebuild missing modules, select "Yes"

-- `Tools` -> `Generate Visual Studio Code Project`
+- Go to `Tools` -> `Generate Visual Studio Code Project`